-- H.1.
-To encourage faculty for continuous self-development to improve teaching, promote continuing faculty development that enhances teaching, interaction and contribution. - H.2.
-To hire and develop highly qualified/specialized and enthusiastic faculty and staff and to encourage integrity, honesty and ethical behaviour amongst all stakeholders
+- 1. To encourage faculty for continuous self-development to improve teaching, promote continuing faculty development that enhances teaching, interaction and contribution. - 2.
+To hire and develop highly qualified/specialized and enthusiastic faculty and staff and to encourage integrity, honesty and ethical behaviour amongst all stakeholders. - 3.
+To cultivate critical thinking to enhance learning and the development of the experience of students, staff and faculty.

-- H.3.
-To cultivate critical thinking to enhance learning and the development of the experience of students, staff and faculty. - I.To plan training, continuing education and lifelong learning opportunities for students, staff and faculty as integral part of the ECUC's activities.
+H. To plan for training, continuing education and lifelong learning opportunities for students, staff and faculty as integral part of the university College's activities.

-- I.1.
-To ensure that students always have the expertise and soft skills required to successfully complete their degrees, through systematic academic planning, targeted training and continuing education. - I.2.
-To provide programs and opportunities to meet the needs of the staff and faculty for continuing development as essential activities in the University College.
+- 1. To ensure that students always have the expertise and skills required to successfully complete their degrees, through systematic academic planning, targeted training and continuing education. - 2.
+To provide programs and opportunities to meet the needs of the staff and faculty for continuing development as essential activities in ECUC.